The India-Nepal border crossing – all the information on how to cross the border by land from Gorakhpur to Sonauli and the other crossing points.

 Let’s take Delhi as the point of departure.
 Trains from Delhi to Gorakhpur Junction can take 6 to 13 hours (In my case, it was 12 hours).
 My overnight journey from Delhi to Gorakhpur was on an unreserved ’ticket’, but I found an empty middle berth!

 Gorakhpur is a generic city in Uttar Pradesh, except for Gorakhpur Junction has the largest railway platform in the world, as of 2022, surpassing the one in Karnataka.
-Gorakhpur is also the middleman to the Nepal corridor.
+Gorakhpur is also the middleman of the Nepal corridor.
 From Gorakhpur, you need to take a bus to Sonauli, which is the India-Nepal border, and it takes a maximum of 3 hours.

 The impression of Nepal would be completely different if you cross the border from Gorakhpur than Uttarakhand.
 For kilometers on end, Nepal would feel like an extension of Uttar Pradesh.